-In December, Peter Jackson will return to deliver his final installment to The Hobbit trilogy.
-Irrelevant of whether you prefer The Hobbit or the Lord of the Rings films, it has been a phenomenal achievement by Jackson and his team to bring Tolkien’s world to such tremendous life.
+In December, Peter Jackson will return to deliver his final instalment in the Hobbit trilogy.
+Regardless of whether you prefer the Hobbit or the Lord of the Rings films, it has been a phenomenal achievement by Jackson and his team to bring Tolkien’s world to such tremendous life.
 As many know, they were not the first to attempt an adaptation of Tolkien’s literature, with John Boorman‘s 1970s approach presenting some fascinating and frankly bizarre twists.
 However, it is the first cinematic attempt to which our attentions turn.
 It begins just three years after the book was originally published in late 1954, and saw The Beatles, Stanley Kubrick and an author’s hatred of loud noises headline.

-The largely unknown Tolkien at the time was worried about the long term royalty prospects for his book.
+The largely unknown Tolkien at the time was worried about the long-term royalty prospects for his book.
 A successful animated adaptation of his materials would certainly have boosted his menial professor’s wage.
-However, with no deal seemingly coming to fruition due to unenthused major studios, Ackerman abandoned ship in and became a world renowned legend in science fiction, fantasy and horror.
-Ackerman’s magazine Famous Monsters of Filmland inspired the likes of Steven Speilberg, George Lucas and future Lord of the Rings director Peter Jackson, who reciprocated his thanks by giving Ackerman a cameo in his third feature film Braindead.
+However, with no deal seemingly coming to fruition due to unenthused major studios, Ackerman abandoned ship and became a world-renowned legend in science fiction, fantasy and horror.
+Ackerman’s magazine Famous Monsters of Filmland inspired the likes of Steven Spielberg, George Lucas and future Lord of the Rings director Peter Jackson, who reciprocated his thanks by giving Ackerman a cameo in his third feature film Braindead.
 Small world.

-The project lay dormant till 1967 until producers Sam Gelfman and Gabe Katzka set out to obtain the rights to the series on behalf of United Agents.
-The long negotiations would take two years and would conclude in a monumental 50 page contract.
+The project lay dormant till 1967 when producers Sam Gelfman and Gabe Katzka set out to obtain the rights to the series on behalf of United Agents.
+The long negotiations would take two years and would conclude in a monumental 50-page contract.
 However, during these negotiations, Apple Films saw the opportunity to capture the rights for their most prized asset.
-As Tolkien’s status grew in the 1960s, as did that of a certain boyband from Liverpool.
+As Tolkien’s status grew in the 1960s, so did that of a certain boyband from Liverpool.